 - Power - It measures the power produced/consumed by a fan (respectively called power output/input)

 - Efficiency - Is the ratio between power input and power output expressed as a number between 0 and 1.

-The way pressure is mentioned and used in the fan world is reasonably standard, and does not call for the use of exotic measure units.
+The way pressure is mentioned and used in the fan world is reasonably standard and does not call for the use of exotic units of measurement.
 However, when we are talking about airflow being a more complex quantity than pressure, there are certain remarks and special units that should be used.
-In particular, in the fan world we use the term "mass flow rate" and unit called cubic feet per minute (CFM).
-So let's take a closer look at these concepts before we can start using the calculator.
+In particular, in the fan world , we use the term "mass flow rate" and a unit called cubic feet per minute (CFM).
+So let's take a closer look at these concepts before we start using the calculator.

 Mass flow rate and what does CFM mean